nsg/osm-reverse-geo-lookup/README.md

 Generate a filtered down database from OSM data that can be used for reverse geo lookups.

 Going from just a single coordinate (latitude, longitude) to a area can be heavy to calculate.
 The most simple solution is to build a database of locations and then look for the closest known spot.
 The problem is that an area is not well defined by a single location, so let's assume we pick the city center as our location.
 Consider the example below.
-We have tree cities close together.
+We have three cities close together.
 From left to right.
 City Red, City Purple and City Yellow.
 Location A is clearly inside the borders of city purple, but it's physically closer to the Red cities center so this simple algorithm will place A in the incorrect city.

 ![](closest-match.png)